mcandre/unmake/WARNINGS.md

 The earliest whitespace for a command, should consist mainly of the standard one-tab indentation.

-Successive lines in a multiline make command commonly use two tabs for visual clarity.
+Successive lines in a multiline make command commonly may use tabs for visual clarity.

 ### Fail